The National Genomic Test Directory

 NHS GMS gene panel content

-NHS England are reviewing the timelines for using the PanelApp process to update NHS GMS gene panel content to align with the annual Test Directory publication.
+NHS England is reviewing the timelines for using the PanelApp process to update NHS GMS gene panel content.
 This website will be updated with further information concerning PanelApp review timelines once these have been confirmed.
+In the interim, please continue to submit reviews via the PanelApp website.

 Fast track process

-A fast track process for applications to amend the Test Directory is provided to support amendments that may be identified as requiring implementation more urgently than through the annual update to the Test Directory, for example:
+A fast track evaluation process for applications to amend the Test Directory is provided to support amendments that may be identified as requiring urgent implementation AND meet one of the criterion below:

-• An error is identified that needs to be corrected to ensure correct delivery of testing
+• A factual error that needs to be corrected

-• An urgent change is needed as a result of the COVID-19 response.
+• An urgent change is needed as a result of a national emergency response (eg. pandemic).

 Horizon scanning

-NHS England undertake ongoing horizon scanning to identify potential future changes to the Test Directory, linked to NICE guidance in development and/or urgent policy statements issued by NHS England.
+NHS England undertakes ongoing horizon scanning to identify potential future changes to the Test Directory, linked to NICE guidance in development and/or urgent policy statements issued by NHS England.

-To support this horizon scanning, stakeholders can notify NHS England of activity which may result in a future change to the Test Directory via the notification form provided.
+To support this horizon scanning, stakeholders can notify NHS England of activity which may result in a future change to the Test Directory via the notification form provided below.
+Please submit the completed horizon scan notification form to england.testevaluation@nhs.net.

 Documentation